Colorado Dog Bite Defense Lawyer

 If your dog was in a situation where they felt unsafe or threatened, then reacted accordingly, outside parties may try to label your dog as a “dangerous dog.”
 However, this can have serious consequences for dog owners and their pets, and they can fall victim to many penalties, including euthanasia.
 If you are facing criminal charges as a dog owner, a dog bite lawyer from The Animal Law Firm is available to leverage their experience in personal injury law to defend your case.

-Colorado Strict Liability for Dog Bites
+Colorado has Strict Liability for Dog Bites

 When determining who is liable for a dog bite incident in the United States, different states have different policies.
 The state of Colorado is a strict liability state, meaning that a victim who is injured by a dog can claim liability against the owner.
 The victim of the dog bite does not have to prove that the other party was guilty or negligent regarding the handling of their dog.